cms-hh/inference_tools/docs/content/snippets/mergelikelihoodscan_param_tab.md

-The `MergeLikelihoodScan` task collects the fit results from each of the `LikelihoodScan` and merges them.
+The `MergeLikelihoodScan` task collects the fit results from each of the `LikelihoodScan` results and merges them.

 <div class="dhi_parameter_table">